Existence of minimizers for the SDRI model in $\mathbb{R}^n$: Wetting and dewetting regimes with mismatch strain: -lower semicontinuity

 \section{$\tau_\admissible$-lower semicontinuity}

-In this section we prove Theorem \ref{teo:lower_semicontinuity} by following the arguments of \cite[Proposition 4.1]{HP:2020_arma}, and in particular by using density estimates for some Radon measures associated to $\cF.$ We start with the following lower bound for the localized surface energy.
+In this section we prove Theorem \ref{teo:lower_semicontinuity}, following the arguments of \cite[Proposition 4.1]{HP:2020_arma}, and in particular using density estimates for certain Radon measures associated with $\cF.$ We start with a lower bound for the localized surface energy.